timescale/docs/timescaledb/tutorials/quick-starts/ruby-quickstart.md

 least one column specifying a time value.

 <highlight type="tip">
-The TimescaleDB documentation on [schema management and indexing][indexing-api-guide] explains this in further detail.
+The TimescaleDB documentation on [schema management and indexing](/how-to-guides/schema-management/) explains this in further detail.
 </highlight>